UK Flag View UK Site

 • Rural environments with fewer obstacles

 However, VHF frequencies become weaker and aren’t as effective where there are lots of dense, solid objects between users, for example inside buildings.
-This might not be too much of an issue where the distance between users isn’t too great, and even then, external antennas or repeaters can help to eliminate some of the issues.
+This might not be too much of an issue where the distance between users isn’t too great, and even then, external antennas or repeaters can help to boost the signal.

 Looking up to the sky between tall office buildings